Writing a good Statement of Purpose (SoP) requires time, effort, and some tips.

-If you are applying to more than one school, do not use the same generic SOP.
+Do not use the same generic SOP if you are applying to multiple schools.
 Tailor your SOP as per the requirements of each school.

 Step 6: Stay positive, optimistic, and humble

-Your tone while writing a good SOP should represent you as an optimist rather than a pessimist.
+While writing a good SOP, your tone should represent you as an optimist rather than a pessimist.
 Choose your words wisely because they reflect your motivation for a graduate degree and your willingness to take on challenging roles during your study.
-Even if you are talking about your failures show them how you as someone has learned from your mistakes, show them you are not easily demotivated by failures or challenges.
-Please note that there is a thin line between being confident and being over-confidant.
-Your essay should project you as a confident and aspiring young person but it should not give even a slight hint of arrogance or self-conceit.
+Even if you are talking about your failures, show them how you, as someone, have learned from your mistakes; show them you are not easily demotivated by failures or challenges.
+Please note that a thin line exists between being confident and being over-confident.
+Your essay should project you as a secure and aspiring young person, but it should not give a slight hint of arrogance or self-conceit.

 Step 7: Be realistic, not Idealistic